Ergonomics: Adjustable Standing vs. Fixed-Height Desks

 Head-to-Head: Adjustable Standing Desk vs. Fixed-Height Desk

 To make an informed decision, it’s helpful to compare these two options across several key criteria.
-While a fixed desk might seem sufficient, its limitations become clear when weighed against the long-term benefits of an adjustable workstation.

 Feature Fixed-Height Desk Adjustable Standing Desk